 Individuals Living or Working in U.S. Territories/Possessions

-An individual who has income from Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, the U.S. Virgin Islands or Puerto Rico will probably have to file a tax return with the tax department of one of these territories.
+An individual who has income from Guam, the Commonwealth of the Northern Mariana Islands (CNMI), American Samoa, the U.S. Virgin Islands or Puerto Rico will probably have to file a tax return with the tax department of one of these territories.
 It is possible that you may have to file two annual tax returns: one with the territory's tax department and the other with the U.S. Internal Revenue Service.
 You should ask for forms and advice about the filing of territory tax returns from that territory's tax department and not the U.S. Internal Revenue Service.

 In some situations you may have to determine if you are a resident or a nonresident of a certain territory.
 Contact the tax department of that territory for advice about this point.
 The addresses and telephone numbers for the tax departments of the U.S. territories may be found in Publication 570, Tax Guide for Individuals With Income From U.S. Possessions.
 In addition please refer to information about the U.S. territories found at State and Local Government on the Net.

-Determining Residency Status Under I.R.C.
-937
+Determining Residency Status in U.S. Territories

-Per Section 937, an individual is generally considered a bona fide resident of a territory/possession if he or she (1) is physically present in the territory for 183 days during the taxable year, (2) does not have a tax home outside the territory during the tax year, and (3) does not have a closer connection to the U.S. or a foreign country.
+An individual is generally considered a bona fide resident of a territory/possession if he or she (1) is physically present in the territory for 183 days during the taxable year, (2) does not have a tax home outside the territory during the tax year, and (3) does not have a closer connection to the U.S. or a foreign country.
 However, U.S. citizens and resident aliens are permitted certain exceptions to the 183-day rule.

-Section 937 also establishes new criteria for determining whether income is sourced in a U.S. territory.
+IRC 937 also establishes new criteria for determining whether income is sourced in a U.S. territory.

 A U.S. citizen who is self-employed in a U.S. territory must pay self-employment tax on net self-employment earnings of $400 or more.
 This rule applies whether or not the earnings are excludable from gross income (or whether or not a U.S. income tax return must otherwise be filed).